krasimir/riew/README.md

 stake(ch, item => console.log(item));
 ```

 Notice that this is one-time call.
-It's not like a [subscription](https://github.com/krasimir/riew#read) to the channel.
+It's not like a [subscription](https://github.com/krasimir/riew#read) to a channel.
 In the example here we'll see only `"foo"` but not `"bar"`.

 ### close